 This externally funded IUA-led project (€2.9m) aims to develop the digital teaching and learning skills of staff and students in Irish universities

-This HEA funded project (€1.4m) under the joint leadership of Dr Mairead Nic Giollamhicht, Professor Mark Brown and Billy Kelly explores the development of online learning for transnational education.
+This HEA funded project (€1.4m) under the joint leadership of Dr Mairead Nic Giollamhicht, Professor Mark Brown and Billy Kelly explores the development of online learning for promoting global and transnational education.

 This externally funded European project (€1m) has the aim to support the development of online education in several countries in South East Asia